chenasraf/chenasraf.github.io/_posts/2019-03-06-simple-scaffold.md

 categories: projects, node, tools
 ---

-As most prople who have been working a lot in front end development, I will acknowledge that no matter what framework, library set or tools you work with, you end up replicating a lot of files, especially with modern component-based frameworks, such as React, Angular and Vue.js.
+As most people who have been working a lot in front-end development, I will acknowledge that no matter what framework, library set or tools you work with, you end up replicating a lot of files, especially with modern component-based frameworks, such as React, Angular and Vue.js.

-They usually grow to be very different, but they almost alway start with the same some sort of base-skeleton, which gets built upon later.
-A lot of pipeline code written, and time wasted.
+They usually grow to be very different, but they almost always start with the same some sort of base-skeleton, which gets *built-upon* later.
+A lot of pipeline code written, and **time wasted**.

 <!--more-->